Skall34/simweb/Documentation/README.md

 ## 🙏 Credits

-Created with ❤️ by the SkyWings community for flight simulation enthusiasts worldwide.
+Created with ❤️ by the flight simulation community for virtual airline enthusiasts worldwide.

 **Special thanks to:**
 - All beta testers and contributors